 I’ve been a fan of roasters, Gracenote, for a while, having first had its coffee at Boston’s delightful Render Coffee.
 Based in Berlin, Massachusetts, where it’s been roasting since 2012, Gracenote took a first step into serving its own coffee with a lovely coffee bar in downtown Boston, which opened in October 2015.
 During my most recent visit in February 2016, it was the place that everyone in the area (including Providence, Rhode Island) said I had to visit, and they weren’t wrong!

 The coffee bar’s standing-room only, catering primarily for office workers from the area around Boston’s South Station.
 A lovely Modbar installation provides espresso, offering house-blend, a single-origin or decaf.
-There’s bulk-brew filter, cold-brew on tap and a choice of speciality tea.
+There’s batch brew filter, cold-brew on tap and a choice of speciality tea.
 Naturally you can buy all of Gracenote’s coffee in retail bags, whole bean or ground-on-demand.
 If you’re hungry, there’s even a limited selection of sweet treats.

 You can read more of my thoughts after the gallery.

 Gracenote is on the corner of Tufts and Lincoln.
 A long ramp, starting on Tufts, runs back along Lincoln, a glass door at the top.
 This is at 45⁰ to your left, effectively cutting off the corner off the unit.
 Stepping inside, you find yourself in a simple, rectangular space, the long side/ramp to your left.
 This is effectively one big window, flooding the interior with light.
 The counter, its back to Tufts, is opposite you, another (much smaller) window in the wall behind it.